jingpad-bsp/build-guide-Android-ROM/README.md

 **Package bring-up**
 --------------------

-You must use Ubuntu 18.04 LTS.
+Ubuntu 18.04 LTS or 20.04 LTS are currently supported

 First of all, install these dependencies using apt and aptitude:

+18.04

 ```
 sudo apt-get update